The Internet is now 20 years old and over 2 billion people are connected to it using computers,smart phones and tablets.

 However because of the requirement for low powered end devices there will be major developments in the Wireless connectivity protocols.

-Wi-Fi and Bluetooth are being actively developed for low powered applications and there are new connection technologies like ZigBee, 6LoWpan and Thread.
+Wi-Fi and Bluetooth are being actively developed for low powered applications and there are new connection technologies like LPWAN, ZigBee, 6LoWpan and Thread.
 See Beginners guide to IOT Wireless Technologies.

 At the application level there are a host of new protocols.
 Some have been available for a long time like ,HTTP and MQTT, whereas others have been developed especially for the IOT e.g. COAP.

-The cloud will have an important role to play in the IOT as it will enable companies to create networks and store data without having to build the infrastructure themselves.
+The cloud will have an important role to play in the IOT as it will enable companies to create networks, store data,automate processes without having to build the infrastructure themselves.